The Aller Stove

 Transitioning this population to Improved Cookstove Technology—part of UN Sustainable Development Goal 7(SDG 7), which aims to ensure access to affordable, reliable, sustainable, and modern energy for all by 2030—would thus have important development benefits, particularly for public health, climate/environment, and gender equality (United Nations General Assembly 2015).
 What Drives the Transition to Modern Energy Cooking Services?
 A Systematic Review of the Evidence.
 Technical Report 015/21.
 Washington, DC: World Bank.
 License: Creative Commons Attribution CC BY 3.0 IGO

-The Aller Stove, improved woodstove technology, designed and built in Barillas, Guatemala by local craftsman at the Aller Skill Center.
+The Aller Stove is an advanced woodstove developed and manufactured in Barillas, Guatemala by local artisans at the Aller Skill Center.

-Since the facility was opened in 2010, Hands for Peacemaking has delivered over 5,000 stoves to villages in and around Barillas.
+Since the center’s establishment in 2010, Hands for Peacemaking has distributed over 5,000 stoves to communities in Barillas and surrounding areas.

 Monthly firewood use with Three Stone Fire